nautobot/nautobot/nautobot/docs/development/apps/migration/code-updates.md

         # example_attribute_4 is not included in the serializer
         fields = ["url", "example_attribute_1", "example_attribute_2", "example_attribute_3"]
 ```

+In addition, the `?brief=` API query parameter is replaced by `?depth=<0-10>`.
+As a result, the ability to specify `brief_mode` in `DynamicModelChoiceField`, `DynamicModelMultipleChoiceField`, and `MultiMatchModelMultipleChoiceField` has also been removed.
+For every occurrence of the aforementioned fields where you have `brief_mode` set to `True/False` (e.g. `brief_mode=True`), please remove the statement, leaving other occurrences of the fields where you do not have `brief_mode` specified as they are.
+Check out our [API documentation](../../../user-guide/platform-functionality/rest-api/overview.md#depth-query-parameter) for this change.

 ## Revamp CSV Import and Export